 All-Purpose Soap Bar

-It doesn’t get much less frilly than this.
-This soap is cold-processed by hand in small batches.
-It’s formulated to be simple and give you just what you came for, nothing more.
+This soap bar is cold-processed by hand in small batches.
+It has been formulated to be simple and give you just what you came for, nothing more.
 This bar means business and is perfect for cleaning virtually anything in your home.

 Wash your hands, wash your walls - wash it all with our All Purpose Soap Bar.
 Makes a great stain stick for laundry; just wet the fabric and rub a bar onto the stain.

 Full Ingredient List: Vegetable Soap [Sodium Cocoate, Glycerin, Organic Cocos Nucifera (Coconut) Oil, Water]

 Coconut Oil is the base vegetable oil used for our soap.
 Using only coconut oil results in a long-lasting, hard bar that is great for cleaning.